Merub Ali

 Merub Ali is a Pakistani television actress and influencer.
-She made her acting debut with a role of Gul Khanzada in 2022 series Sinf-e-Aahan.
-Besides acting, she is widely praised for her outspoken and inclusive nature.
+She made her acting debut in the 2022 series Sinf-e-Aahan.
+Besides acting, she is known for her outspoken and inclusive nature.

 Early life and career

 Merub was raised in Saudi Arabia and moved to Pakistan in 2015.
 She is the youngest sister of two brothers.

-She is currently studying law and will graduate in 2026.
 She started her career as an Instagram influencer and rose to fame with a 2021 project Sinf-e-Aahan and Ramadan's particular play Paristan.
 She got her first lead role in 2022 with Hum TV's Wabaal opposite Sarah Khan and Talha Chahour.
 Merub's recent appearance is Zhallay in Faraar, concluded in April 2025.